When I first started dating my master, he was with Someone Else.

 For better or worse, I didn’t expect anything different.

 I believed theirs to be the model open relationship, as this had always been my experience in the past.
-The “primary couple” was most important.
-Any other relationships were just fun, extra.
-I expected to get spoiled by them, or at least one of them.
+The “primary couple” was most important- for him.
+For me?
+I expected to get spoiled by one of them at least, if not both.
 I wouldn’t have any responsibilities.
 I wouldn’t have to put aside my vacation days to share with them.
 I wouldn’t have to listen to their bad days.
 That was what they had their partner for.
 If I didn’t get this, I would leave.
-After all, what else was there for me?
+All right, fair.
+All the fun, none of the work, right?